-9 Practical Communication Techniques Everyone Should Know About
+9 Effective Communication Techniques Everyone Should Know About

-If I could magically tune up one skill across our team, I'd choose communication.
+If I could magically tune up one skill across our team, it'd be communication .

-Sales would win more deals; marketing would create more awareness; support would make happier customers; development would collaborate more effectively.
-Not to mention the overall happiness flowing from better communication in our private relationships.
+Marketing would create more awareness; sales would win more deals; support would make happier customers; development would collaborate more effectively.
+Not to mention the overall boost in morale that'd flow from better communication in our private relationships.

-So if communication skills are so valuable across the board, why do we invest so little in improving them?
+So if effective communication skills are so valuable across the board, why do we invest so little in developing them?
 Maybe we're just tired of hearing generic tips like "become a better listener."

 The following 9 communication techniques can be practically applied today – whether you're writing an email to a customer, making a sale over the chat, or trying to win an argument with your spouse.